 - Yes, the implant could shift and move immediately post-surgery or after some time.

 Can chin implant surgery (genioplasty) make my face slim?

 - A chin implant may help to balance out your face, make your nose look smaller, and alter the look of your neckline.
 This can give the illusion of a slimmer face.

 What qualifies as a weak chin?

 - Take a picture of your facial profile.
 Have a close look at the position of your chin with respect to the lower lip.
 If the chin’s forward-most point is forward or on the same vertical plane as your lower lip, you have a strong chin.
 If your chin lies behind this point, your chin is considered weak or regresssive.

 How can I hide my weak chin?

-- Luckily men can hide it with beards.
+- Men may hide it with beards.
 For women, it is quite difficult but with a makeup contouring technique, it can be masked.
-The only permanent treatment is to get a chin implant.
+Chin implant surgery (genioplasty) is a permanent surgical option.

 Mentoplasty vs genioplasty: what is the main difference?